mvanthoor/rustic-book/src/introduction/roadmap.md

     - Generate moves for all the pieces when the MG is given a position
     - Take special moves into account (such as castling)
     - Adds generated moves to a move list and returns this when done
-    - Can generate captures and silent moves seperately
+    - Can generate captures and silent moves separately
     - Can determine if a square is attacked
 - Write the search functionality
     - Structs (information) needed by the search